hashicorp/terraform-website/content/source/docs/enterprise/registry/using.html.md

 TFE can use your private modules during plans and applies with no extra configuration, _as long as the workspace is configured to use Terraform 0.11 or higher._

-Note that you can only use private modules from your own organization's registry.
-If you need to share modules across organizations, do so at the VCS repository level — share access to the backing repository, and add the module to each organization's registry.
+A given workspace can only use private modules from the organization it belongs to.
+If you want to use the same module in multiple organizations, you should add it to both organizations' registries.
+(See [Sharing Modules Across Organizations](./publish.html.html#sharing-modules-across-organizations).)

 ### On the Command Line

 If you're using Terraform 0.11 or higher, you can use private modules when applying configurations on the CLI.
-However, you must provide a valid TFE API token to access private modules.
+To do this, you must provide a valid [TFE API token](../users-teams-organizations/users.html#api-tokens).

+#### Permissions

+When you authenticate with a user token, you can access modules from any organization you are a member of.
+(A user is a member of an organization if they belong to any team in that organization.)

+Within a given Terraform configuration, you should only use modules from one organization.
+Mixing modules from different organizations might work on the CLI with your user token, but it will make your configuration difficult or impossible to collaborate with.
+If you want to use the same module in multiple organizations, you should add it to both organizations' registries.
+(See [Sharing Modules Across Organizations](./publish.html.html#sharing-modules-across-organizations).)

+#### Configuration

 To configure private module access, add a `credentials` block to your [CLI configuration file (`.terraformrc`)](/docs/commands/cli-config.html).